PotionSeeker/Block-Swap-Advanced/README.md

         (e.g., {"Name": "minecraft:pointed_dripstone", "Properties": {"thickness": "tip"}}).

 ### Optional 'core' options:
-- replace_placement (boolean, default: true): Whether to swap blocks when placed by players or entities.
-Ignored if only_replace_placements is true.
+- replace_placement (boolean, default: true): Defines if blocks are swapped when placed by players or entities.
+You can also use 'only_replace_placements' if you want only placed blocks to be swapped.

 - min_y (integer, default: world min height): Minimum Y level for swaps.
 Don't use unless setting a value other than the min world height.
 - max_y (integer, default: world max height): Maximum Y level for swaps.
 Don't use unless setting a value other than the max world height.